 Infringing activities may include photocopying, scanning, copying to a computer or electronic storage device, publishing, broadcasting and performing.
 Unauthorised adaptations of literary, musical or dramatic works would also be an infringement.

 Copyright also assigns certain moral rights to the author.
 Plagiarism, or passing off the work of somebody else as your own, infringes the moral right of the author to be recognised as such.
 Derogatory treatment of a work infringes another moral right, as does the publishing of photographs or films that the person who commissioned the work wished to remain private.

 Copyright and the University's ownership of Intellectual Property (IP)

 The University's External Work Policy states (Section B):

 "The University asserts its de facto ownership rights over all intellectual property (IP) produced by its employees.
 Only in limited and very specific circumstances does the University waive any such rights of ownership."

-A summary is proved in the Explanatory schematic of the University's position with regard to IP, found within the External Work Policy.'
+A summary is provided in the explanatory schematic of the University's position with regard to IP, found within the External Work Policy.'

-This schematic confirms that the University formally waives its rights to the copyright of scholarly and learned works (defined as books, articles and conference papers).
+This schematic confirms that the University formally waives its rights to the copyright of scholarly and learned works (defined as books, articles and conference papers) created by University employees.
 Please consult the schematic carefully for details of other categories of IP.

 For more information on copyright and scholarly publishing, including open access, please contact the Open Access team in the Library on email@example.com